bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

-Modern probability theory is typically derived from the `Kolmogorov axioms <https://en.wikipedia.org/wiki/Probability_axioms>`_, using measure theory with the notions of events and sample space.
+Modern probability theory is typically derived from the `Kolmogorov axioms <https://en.wikipedia.org/wiki/Probability_axioms>`_, using measure theory with concepts like events and sample space.
 In one way, it's intuitive to understand how this works as Laplace `wrote <https://en.wikipedia.org/wiki/Classical_definition_of_probability>`_: